 The University of Sydney Postdoctoral Research Fellowships is now available and encourages applications from any discipline or research area.
-A total of 10 fellowships will be awarded to Australian and Overseas students.
+A total of 10 awards will be awarded to Australian and Overseas students.

-The University of Sydney Fellowships aim to attract outstanding early career researchers to contribute to and enhance the research strengths and culture of the university.
+The University of Sydney programs aim to attract outstanding early career researchers to contribute to and enhance the research strengths and culture of the university.

 The University of Sydney is an Australian public research university in Sydney, Australia.
 Founded in 1850, it was Australia’s first university and is regarded as one of the world’s leading universities.